 You must be registered to be able to vote.
 Every voter must register to vote individually.
 It's quick and easy to register to vote at www.gov.uk/register-to-vote.
-The last day you can register and be eligible to vote in elections on 6 May 2021 is 19 April 2021.

 There are three different ways to vote.
 You can choose the way that suits you.
 Before the day of the election, known as polling day, you will receive a letter called a poll card.
 Everyone who is registered to vote in your household will receive their own card.
 The three different ways to vote are set out below: